Debt consolidation loans

 What are the advantages and disadvantages of debt consolidation loans?

-You’re taking on new debt – extending the length of your loan means you’ll be paying interest for longer, and it could end up costing you more overall. |
+- You may pay more in total – extending the length of your loan means you’ll be paying interest for longer.
+That means your debt consolidation loan could cost you more overall.

-Easier to manage your debt – one payment, made once a month, is easier to track than several. | Upfront costs – potential savings might be outweighed by additional fees involved in setting up the loan and settling existing loans. |
+- Upfront costs – potential savings might be outweighed by any fees involved in setting up the loan and settling existing loans.

 What are the alternatives to a debt consolidation loan?